 - P2P servers – P2P servers are optimized for torrenting.

 - Obfuscated servers – Obfuscated servers disguise your VPN traffic to hide it from internet censorship or local restrictions on VPNs.
 This is useful if you need a VPN for UAE or China.

-- Double VPN servers – Double VPN servers pass your data through two VPN servers one after the other to give you greater security.
+- Double VPN servers – These servers pass your data through two VPN servers one after the other to give you greater security.
 See our review of the best multi-hop servers for more options.

 - Tor-over-VPN servers – These servers pass your VPN traffic through the Tor Onion network, giving you the benefit of Tor and a VPN, at the cost of a much slower connection.

 - Dedicated IP servers – Some use cases require a dedicated or static IP address.
 These servers provide that static IP address while still delivering the other benefits of a VPN.
 NordVPN tops our list as the best VPN for a static IP address.

 Atlas VPN has a full feature set, with a few advanced features not normally found on other VPNs.
 But NordVPN does the same while piling on several specialized server types, and Threat Protection, which protects your devices even when you are not connected to a VPN server.